 Wind can be pretty complicated.
 But it doesn’t have to be.
 At One Energy, we make wind simple.
 Review the following information about our turbine technology.

 Encountering an object of this size is so uncommon to the human eye, it's difficult for us to comprehend just how large they are, even when viewing them in person.
 At One Energy, we like to use comparisons to relate the size of turbine parts to more common objects humans are familiar with.
 For example, the height of one of our wind turbines is 405 feet, which is roughly the size of a 40-story building.
 To put the parts of the overall system in perspective, the tower, nacelle, and hub all extend to a height of roughly 265 feet or 80 meters, which is similar to a 26-story building.
 The rotor that spins on top has blades that are about 140 feet long.
-So the entire "wing span" or rotor swept area or rotor diameter is about 1.5 acres, the size of a standard football field.
+So the entire "wing span" or rotor diameter is about 87 meters, creating a rotor swept area of about 1.5 acres, the size of a standard football field.
 It's like looking at a 26-story building with a football field spinning on top.

 Scale of Turbine Parts